simonmichael/hledger_site/tags-tutorial.md

 -      Use tags with the register command to list only those expenses with a given tag
 -      Add values to tags
 -      Use tag values with the register command to list only those expenses a given tag with a given value
+-      Combine comments and tags in the same line
+-      Use multiple tags in the same line
 -      Use tag values in such a way that it works as if you had multiple values for one tag
 -      Use the --pivot option to total expenses by tag value